tetratelabs/eg-course/docs/tls.md

 # TLS

-The objective here is to serve `httpbin` over TLS.
+The objective is to configure the Gateway to serve `httpbin` over TLS.

 ---